natalieahn/comparedocs/README.md

 # comparedocs
-Some basic stuff for comparing similar documents
+Some basic functions for comparing similar documents